Thinking outside the Box

-To understand the architect, Kisho Kurokawa’s vision of how the building would function we need to go back to when the design was originally conceived.
+The architect, Kisho Kurokawa, had a vision of how the building, an important example of the Metabolism Movement, would function.
 The idea was that each capsule (think square pod), home for a ‘salaryman’, would be at best changed or at the very least subject to major maintenance every 20-25 years.
 The design seemed so flexible and adaptable, a matter of swapping a capsule in and out as required – easy to build in a factory in Shiga Prefecture.
 However, therein lies the seeds of the building’s demise.
-It became quickly clear, according to Yuka, that this didn’t work as there were some fundamental structural problems.
+It became quickly clear that the system didn’t function properly combined with a series of fundamental structural problems.

 ‘In order to remove a single capsule, every capsule above it would also have to be removed which was actually a pretty tough thing to ask other owners to leave their home for a while.
 Basically, all the capsules would have been replaced in one go in case of replacement.
 However, each capsule was sold to individual owners, meaning that agreement for the replacement would have to be obtained from 140 owners.
 100% agreement would be necessary since refurbishment would include not just their capsule but the communal space as well’.

 Everything rolled on and the problems compounded as the building deteriorated.
 The metaphor, ‘kicking a can down the road’ comes to mind.
-That is until the emergency vote in March 2021 in the middle of the pandemic.
-Yuka explains, that the situation is now slipping out of the hands of the tenants, the choices are now binary – the building will either be sold or demolished – if not now in the foreseeable future.
-The mission of the Nakagin Capsule Tower Preservation and Restoration Project remains simply, ‘to stop the imminent destruction of the Nakagin Capsule Tower’.
+That was until the emergency vote in 2021 when the situation slipped out of the hands of the tenants.
+The choices became binary – sell the building or demolish it.
+The mission of the Nakagin Capsule Tower Preservation and Restoration Project remained simply, ‘to stop the imminent destruction of the Nakagin Capsule Tower’.
 Clearly, that plan did not work and their role now is to try and preserve some elements.